Virtual museum: Interactive environments

 There are several types of interactive environments.
 One is to re-create 3D space with visual representations of the museum by a 3D architectural metaphor, which provides a sense of place using various spatial references.
 They usually use 3D modelling, VRML (Virtual Reality Modelling Language) and now X3D(successor to VRML) for viewing.
-There have been introduced various kinds of imaging techniques for building virtual museums, such as infrared reflectography, X-ray imaging, 3D laser scanning, IBMR (Image Based Rendering and Modeling) techniques.
+Various kinds of imaging techniques for building virtual museums, such as infrared reflectography, X-ray imaging, 3D laser scanning, IBMR (Image Based Rendering and Modeling) techniques.
 In the case of EU-funded projects, the ViHAP3D, a new virtual reality system for scanning museum artifacts, has been developed by EU researchers.
 Another interactive three-dimensional spatial environment is QTVR.
-Being a pre-rendered, fixed environment it is more restricted in regards to moving freely around in 3D space but the image quality can be superior to that of real-time rendered environments.
+Being a pre-rendered, fixed environment, it is more restricted in regard to moving freely around in 3D space, but the image quality can be superior to that of real-time rendered environments.
 This was especially the case in the mid-1990s when computing power and online speeds were limited.